JavaScript - get entire document height

 Explanation

-- in one case client area is bigger than main dom elements,
+- client area can be bigger than the main dom elements,

-- in another one case client area is smaller than main dom elements.
+- client area can be smaller than the main dom elements.

-at the beginning of blue area description means: values are very close to themself.
-It is caused because of borders, margins, and nested body
+~ at the beginning of the blue area, the description means: values are very close to themself.
+It is caused because of borders, margins, and nested body inside html element.

-at the beginning of window description means: values are equal.
+= at the beginning of the window, the description means: values are equal.

-Run this code directly in your browser to see effect:
+Run this code directly in your web browser to see the effect:

 <!doctype html>